geeksblabla/blanat/README.md

 | Smartdev110    | 776007        | 792428           | Java     | 776.01 sec (≈ 12 min 56.01 sec)|
 | sm3xy          | 903274        | 900806           | Py       | 903.27 sec (≈ 15 min 3.27 sec)|

 We only list solutions with correct results that run within ~15 min.
-We unfortunately can't give feedback on every submission and we invite you to read the full assignement.
+We unfortunately can't give feedback on every submission and we invite you to read the full assignment.

 ## Prize